-An abstract class can be considered as a blueprint for other classes, allows you to create a set of methods that must be created within any child classes built from your abstract class.
-A class which contains one or abstract methods is called an abstract class.
-An abstract method is a method that has declaration but not has any implementation.
-Abstract classes are not able to instantiated and it needs subclasses to provide implementations for those abstract methods which are defined in abstract classes.
+An abstract class can be considered as a blueprint for other classes.
+It allows you to create a set of methods that must be created within any child classes built from the abstract class.
+A class which contains one or more abstract methods is called an abstract class.
+An abstract method is a method that has a declaration but does not have an implementation.
 While we are designing large functional units we use an abstract class.
-When we want to provide a common implemented functionality for all implementations of a component, we use an abstract class.
-Abstract classes allow partially to implement classes when it completely implements all methods in a class, then it is called interface.
+When we want to provide a common interface for different implementations of a component, we use an abstract class.

 Why use Abstract Base Classes :

-Abstract classes allow you to provide default functionality for the subclasses.
-Compared to interfaces abstract classes can have an implementation.
 By defining an abstract base class, you can define a common Application Program Interface(API) for a set of subclasses.
-This capability is especially useful in situations where a third-party is going to provide implementations, such as with plugins in an application, but can also help you when working on a large team or with a large code-base where keeping all classes in your head at the same time is difficult or not possible.
+This capability is especially useful in situations where a third-party is going to provide implementations, such as with plugins, but can also help you when working in a large team or with a large code-base where keeping all classes in your mind is difficult or not possible.